-The BOF made significant changes in lingcod management in the Southeast District during 2000.
-These changes included a total winter closure for all users except longliners between December 1 and May 15 in an effort to protect nest-guarding males.
-Guideline harvest limits were greatly reduced in all areas and allocations made between directed commercial fishery, sport fishery, longline fisheries, and salmon troll fisheries.
-The 27" minimum size limit remains in effect and fishermen must keep their lingcod with the head on, and proof of gender to facilitate biological sampling of the commercial catch.
+Management of lingcod in Southeast Alaska is based upon a combination of guideline harvest ranges, season and gear restrictions.
+The state has management authority for lingcod in both state and federal waters.
+Regulations include a winter closure for all users except longliners between December 1 and May 15 to protect nest-guarding males.
+Guideline harvest limits were greatly reduced in 2000 in all areas and allocations made between directed commercial fishery, sport fishery, longline fisheries, and salmon troll fisheries.
+This was the first time sport catch was included in a quota allocation.
+The 27" minimum commercial size limit remains in effect and fishermen must keep their lingcod with the head on, and proof of gender to facilitate biological sampling of the commercial catch.
 Vessel registration and trip limits are allowed when needed to stay within allocations.
+The directed fishery is limited to jig or dinglebar troll gear.
 In 2003 the Board of Fish established a super-exclusive directed fishery for lingcod in the IBS Subdistrict.

 Regulations for the Central Region lingcod fishery include open season dates of July 1 to December 31 and a minimum size limit of 35 inches (89 cm) overall or 28 inches (71 cm) from the front of the dorsal fin to the tip of the tail.
-More recently, the Board of Fisheries adopted a jig only gear requirement for the directed lingcod fishery in the Cook Inlet Area.
+In 1997, the BOF adopted a jig only gear requirement for the directed lingcod fishery in the Cook Inlet Area.
 Beginning in 1997, the department set commercial lingcod fishery GHL's for the Central Region at 50% of the average harvest for the period 1987 to 1996.
 However, GHL's were increased to 75% of this average in 2001 for PWS and in 2003 in Cook Inlet.